These easy Black Bean Tacos with Fresh Salsa are crispy, delicious, and take minutes to make!

 These Crunchy Black Bean Tacos with Fresh Salsa were the result.
 They’re so crisp and delicious, plus they take minutes to make … you just have to try them!

-These Crunchy Black Bean Tacos are inspired by the ones I ate as a kid.
+These easy Black Bean Tacos are inspired by the ones I ate as a kid.

 Tacos were always a favorite in my home.
 My mom seasoned the filling (always meat) with a taco seasoning packet, and the tacos were always served in hard shells.
 They were not very authentic, but they sure were delicious!